lean-mind/monads/README.md

 You can use the `flatMap` or `map` method to concatenate `IO` operations.

-The operation is not executed until you call the `run` method.
+The operation is not executed until you call the `runUnsafe` method.

 ##### Using `flatMap`